Is Marketing a Good Major?

 1. Bachelor’s in marketing

-A Bachelor of Science in Marketing touches on a little bit of everything related to marketing: business, finance, advertising, sales, and communications.
+A Bachelor of Science in Marketing touches on a little of everything related to marketing: business, finance, advertising, sales, and communications.

-This marketing major could be a good fit if you’re interested in gaining a foundational understanding of all subjects related to marketing, as well as learning marketing specific topics to help you advance in newer areas, such as digital marketing and social media marketing.
+This marketing major could be a good fit if you’re interested in gaining a foundational understanding of all subjects related to marketing, as well as learning marketing-specific topics to help you advance in newer areas, such as digital marketing and social media marketing.

 Common courses: